-Here are SEO 11 tips to make sure you are getting the most out of local:
+Here are SEO 11 tips to make sure you are getting the most out of local business marketing:

 - Claim your spot on Google Places – Set up a Google Places account if you haven’t already, and be sure to spend some time filling out all your information.
 Include photos, coupons, product offerings, or even videos!
 In description fields, be sure to insert some of your keywords, but don’t go overboard.
 Also set up similar accounts with Bing Local and Yahoo Local.
 Claiming your spot on Google Places also enables your business to appear for Google+ Local mobile searches.

 - Optimize for geo-targeted keywords – Include city names in your title, h2, meta tags, and content.

 - Include “About Us” and “Contact Us” pages to target local terms—Don’t forget to include business hours, directions, and contact info.
 If you’re a restaurant, include a menu as well.
 Use this content as additional opportunities to reinforce your location.